 Side effects may include facial flushing, nasal congestion, headaches and indigestion.
 Although these medications act in a similar way, there are important differences between them, such as the period of time for which they are active.

+External devices such as vacuum penile pumps or rubber rings can help with erectile dysfunction.
 A vacuum device is a pump placed over the penis to create blood flow.
 It draws blood into specific tissues of the penis (the two corpora cavernosa), mimicking a normal erection.

 Devices such as vacuums and rings are not always successful.
 Side effects may include penile pain, numbness, coldness and difficulty ejaculating.
 These devices need to be properly explained and fitted, and are best used after consultation with a doctor.